 Kihagyás

-The goal of the exercise
+The aim of the laboratory

-The goal of the exercise:
+The aim of the laboratory:

-• Getting to know the students/trainer
+• Getting to know the students/instructor

-• Clarification of the requirements for exercises
+• Clarification of the requirements for the laboratories

 • Getting started with Visual Studio and .NET application development.